kam773/kam773/README.md

 # Hi, I'm Kamil! 👋

-I'm a passionate Software Developer with 6+ years of experience in remote environments, specializing in the JavaScript and PHP ecosystem.
-I have a strong focus on crafting lightweight, responsive web applications utilizing cutting-edge technologies and standards.
+AI-First Senior Fullstack Developer with 8+ years in remote, async-heavy environments.
+Specialist in the JavaScript ecosystem (TypeScript, React.js, Node.js) and Laravel, with a proven track record of owning end-to-end features from concept to production.
+Experienced in integrating AI solutions designing and scaling architectures with a performance-first mindset.
+Comfortable with AI-first development workflows and daily use of Cursor and Claude Code.

 ![Profile Views](https://komarev.com/ghpvc/?username=kam773&color=green)